-Powerful forward Vieri hit 103 Serie A goals in six campaigns with Inter, but got a pretty meagre return in terms of trophies, with only the 2004/05 Coppa Italia to show for his efforts.
-Having terminated his Nerazzurri contract in 2005, he signed a two-year deal with Milan.
+Powerful forward Vieri hit 103 Serie A goals in six campaigns with Inter, but got a pretty meagre return in terms of trophies, with just the 2004/05 Coppa Italia to show for his efforts.
+Having terminated his Nerazzurri contract in 2005, he accepted a two-year deal with Milan.
 "I hope to finally win something big," he said.
 "When Milan knocked at my door, I accepted immediately."
-However, silverware – and first-team football – did not come easily, and he moved on to AS Monaco FC after just six months.
+However, silverware – and first-team football – did not come easily, and he moved on to AS Monaco FC after only six months.

 Inter 2002–03 & 2006–09, Milan 2004–05

-Hernán Crespo's two goals were not enough for Milan to beat Liverpool FC in the 2005 UEFA Champions League final, much to the Argentinian's chagrin.
+Crespo's double was not enough for Milan to beat Liverpool FC in the 2005 UEFA Champions League final, much to the Argentinian's chagrin.
 "It's hard to forget such a game, but now I'm proud to have been part of it," he said much later.
-On loan from Chelsea FC at the time – the club he had joined from Inter in 2003 – he came back for a second spell with the Nerazzurri in 2006, collecting three league titles and an Italian Super Cup over four seasons before leaving for Genoa CFC.
+On loan from Chelsea FC at the time – the team he had joined from Inter in 2003 – he came back for a second stint with the Nerazzurri in 2006, collecting three league titles and an Italian Super Cup over four seasons before departing for Genoa CFC.

 Inter 2006–09, Milan 2010–12

-'Mr Scudetto', the Sweden striker arrived at Inter in 2006 and picked up Serie A titles in three consecutive seasons before departing for Barcelona.
+'Mr Scudetto', the Sweden striker arrived at Inter in 2006 and picked up Serie A titles in three consecutive campaigns before heading to Barcelona.
 A year later he returned to San Siro to sign for the Rossoneri, scoring the penalty that settled the first derby he played with Milan under the Curva Nord, where Inter's most ardent fans stand.
-"They tried everything to make me lose my focus, but I knew I would score," said Ibrahimović, who promptly helped Milan clinch the championship in his first term.
+"They tried everything to make me lose focus, but I knew I would score," said Ibrahimović, who promptly aided Milan to the championship in his first term.

 ©UEFA.com 1998-2014.
 All rights reserved.